-Fries are simply salty unhealthy fat bombs fried in the worst possible rancid oil.
-Many fast food places now offer alternatives to fries such as a side salad (no dressing!) .
+Talk about an unhealthy snack!
+Fries are simply salty, unhealthy fat bombs fried in the worst possible rancid oil.
+Many fast food places now offer alternatives to fries, such as a side salad (no dressing!)

 8. Fish and chips

-Many people select this as a “healthy” alternative in fast food, but it is anything but that.
+Many people select this as a “healthy” alternative to fast food, but it is anything but that.
 Fish serves as a sponge that mops up all of the toxic chemicals from the sea.
-Bread it in wheat flour (gluten) and fry it up, and you’re looking at an unhealthy meal.
+Bread it in wheat flour (gluten) and fry it up; you’re looking at an unhealthy meal.
 Avoid fish unless you know where it comes from, and opt for a salad instead.

 9. Pepperoni pizza

-Cheese and white flour combined with nitrosamine-containing salty processed meats, pizza is toxic and unhealthy.
+Cheese and white flour combined with nitrosamine-containing salty processed meat is toxic and unhealthy.
 Why not try some brown rice or quinoa pasta with tomato sauce instead?

 10. Tuna melt

-Tuna contains mercury, while other additions to the sandwich contain HFCS, dairy, salt, and gluten.
-Combined with the processed bread it comes on and possibly cheese throw in the mix, it truly is a toxic horror.
-How about a veggie wrap, instead?
+Tuna is a healthy food, right?
+Well, besides the mercury, tuna melts contain HFCS, dairy, salt, and gluten.
+Combined with the processed bread it comes on and possibly cheese thrown in the mix, it truly is a toxic horror.
+How about a veggie wrap instead?

 11. Caesar salad

 The salad part is okay – it’s everything else, the dressing, cheese, and croutons that are a problem.
 Caesar salad dressing likely contains salt, HFCS, eggs, and lots of fat.
-Instead, opt for a naked salad and add a squeeze of lemon and some tomato and mashed avocado for dressing.
+Instead, opt for a naked salad and add a squeeze of lemon some tomato, and mashed avocado for dressing.

 12. Hamburger chili

-The main concern with hamburger chili is the beef, which is very likely laden with hormones and antibiotics.
-Fast food hamburger may also contain E. coli and some pretty gross ingredients including artificial color.
+The main concern with hamburger chili is the beef, which is very likely laden with hormones and antibiotics that can have harmful effects on your health.
+Fast food hamburgers may also contain E. coli and some pretty gross ingredients, including artificial color.
 Instead, have some vegetarian chili or vegetable soup.

-Corn chips loaded with cheese, meat and beans and then dipped in sour cream?
+Corn chips loaded with cheese, meat, and beans and then dipped in sour cream?
 Really??
-Dairy, hamburger, salt, and GMO corn are just a few of the health issues associated with this high fat, high calorie snack.
-Instead, have some vegetable sticks dipped in salsa.
+Dairy, hamburgers,salt, and GMO corn are just a few of the health issues associated with this high-fat, high-calorie snack.
+Instead, ditch the junk food and have some vegetable sticks dipped in salsa.

 14. Popcorn shrimp

-These sweet bits of dough contain wheat (gluten), sugar, salt, and high-fructose corn syrup.
-Avoid them and have a piece of fruit.
+These sweet bits of dough contain wheat (gluten), added sugar, salt, and high-fructose corn syrup.
+Avoid them, avoid their harmful effects, and have a piece of fruit.

 17. Hot dog

+Talk about the ultimate junk food!
 Have you ever read what’s in hot dogs?
-They are created from “meat trimmings” which may include organs that have been mechanically separated into a paste, blended with salt and other chemicals, and shaped into a hot dog.
+They are created from “meat trimmings,” which may include organs that have been mechanically separated into a paste, blended with salt and other chemicals, and shaped into a hot dog.
 High in sodium, many hot dogs also contain HFCS and other unhealthy ingredients.
 Instead, try a veggie sandwich.

 18. Teriyaki chicken

-Many people believe this is a very healthy option because it is low in fat and calories, but teriyaki chicken contains high levels of sugar, sodium, genetically-modified soy, MSG, and other unhealthy chemicals.
-Try vegetables and brown rice, instead.
+Many people believe this is a very healthy food option because it is low in fat and calories, but teriyaki chicken contains high levels of sugar, sodium, genetically modified soy, MSG, and other unhealthy chemicals.
+Try vegetables and brown rice instead.